USI - UN CELL

 (n) Lt Gen Chander Prakash (Retd), former Force Commander, MONUSCO.

-This complete event was coordinated by a team consisting of Maj Gen PK Goswami, Deputy Director USI, Maj Gen (Dr) AK Bardalai and Col (Dr) KK Sharma.
-After conduct of event they were also involved with compilation of Challenges Annual Forum Report.
+12. This complete event was coordinated by a team consisting of Maj Gen PK Goswami, Deputy Director USI, Maj Gen (Dr) AK Bardalai, and Col (Dr) KK Sharma.

 Norwegian Institute of International Affairs (NUPI)

-USI has been associated with NUPI in various projects, events and discussions.
-Dr Cedric De Coning, Research Professor, NUPI has been very supportive of our lead in UN related themes.
-Last year he proposed name of USI to EPON for thematic study on protection in UN peace operations.
-Even he was instrumental in inviting USI team to UN HQ to present that study during EPON Week in May 2022.
+13. USI has been associated with NUPI in various projects, events, and discussions.
+Dr. Cedric De Coning, Research Professor, NUPI, has been very supportive of our lead in UN-related themes.
+Last year, he proposed the name of USI to EPON for a thematic study on protection in UN peace operations.
+He was also instrumental in inviting the USI team to the UN HQ to present that study during EPON Week in May 2022.

 Effectiveness of Peace Operations Network (EPON)